|Find the best surf spots||

 Choose your format: please login first

-Zeto Point breaks along the south-east side of the headland, east of City Beach.
+Zeto Point breaks along the south-west side of the headland, east of City Beach.
 The final bend in the headland creates fun, consistent lefts with enough swell.
 The surf at Zeto Point rarely exceeds double overhead.
 Further inside, where the clam lagoon opens on the south side, is a semi-rivermouth break better for longboarding.

 DistanceTake a car